-- It does not say that every Sentence contains an NP and a VP, or even that every Sentence contains a VP, because the grammar might also contain a formula saying 'Sentence → Interjection' (to allow for utterances like Wow!). - It does not say that when an NP and a VP are found in a Sentence they come in that order, because the grammar might also contain a formula saying 'Sentence → PP + VP + NP' (to allow for utterances like After that came a plague of locusts). - It does not say that where an NP and a VP are found, they will make a Sentence, because the grammar might also contain a formula saying 'VP → V + NP + VP' (to allow for utterances like [VP [V make] [NP the world] [VP go away]]). - It does not say that at least some Sentences will be found to contain an NP and a VP, because either NP or VP might be rewritten by other formulæ in the grammar, or completely deleted by rules of the type α → ε.
-That is, a production can erase a symbol completely.
+- It does not say that every Sentence contains an NP and a VP, or even that every Sentence contains a VP, because the grammar might also contain a formula saying 'Sentence → Interjection' (to allow for utterances like Wow!). - It does not say that when an NP and a VP are found in a Sentence they come in that order, because the grammar might also contain a formula saying 'Sentence \rightarrow PP + VP + NP' (to allow for utterances like After that came a plague of locusts). - It does not say that where an NP and a VP are found, they will make a Sentence, because the grammar might also contain a formula saying 'VP → V + NP + VP' (to allow for utterances like [{VP} [V make] [{NP} the world] [{VP} go away]]). - It does not say that at least some Sentences will be found to contain an NP and a VP, because either NP or VP might be rewritten by other formulæ in the grammar, or completely deleted by rules of the type α → ε.

-Productions (whether context-free or context-sensitive) are actually operations, in the algebraic sense, like set union or numerical addition.
-A production (and for simplicity I'll give examples of the context-free type, 'X $\rightarrow$ Y Z') is formally equivalent to a subset of $V_N \times (V_N \cup V_T)$ \ where $V_N$ is the inventory of categories and $V_T$ is the set of all words or morphemes or other formatives.
-Just as the operation notated '+' maps a pair of natural numbers i and j to the natural number k that comes j steps after i in the order defined by the successor relation on the set $\mathbb{N}$ of natural numbers, so, analogously, a standard way of interpreting the phrase structure formula 'VP $\rightarrow$ V NP' is as an operation on $(V_N \cup V_T)$ \ that maps any string 'X Sentence Y' to the string 'X NP VP Y' and thus defines one possible pair of adjacent lines in a derivation.
-A terminal string is defined as well formed if and only if there is a derivation for it in which every pair $\langle \varphi X \psi, \varphi Y \psi \rangle$ of adjacent lines ( $\varphi$ and $\psi$ being strings over $(V_N \cup V_T)$ ) is licensed by a phrase structure operation saying 'X $\rightarrow$ Y.'
+A production (whether context-free or context-sensitive) is actually an operation, in the algebraic sense, like set union, set intersection or addition.
+A production (and for simplicity I'll give examples of the context-free type) is formally equated with a subset of $V_N \times (V_N \cup V_T)$ where V_N is the inventory of categories and V_T is the set of all words or morphemes or other formatives (thus $V_N \times (V_N \cup V_T)$ is the set of all possible strings of category names and/or formatives, of zero length or greater).

-There are other interpretations of productions, as an important paper by McCawley (1968) pointed out, but they are not quite as different as some have supposed.
-One reinterpretation (which McCawley attributed to Richard Stanley) essentially equates 'VP $\rightarrow$ V NP' with the mini-tree that has root label VP and frontier 'V NP', depicted like this:
+Just as the operation '+' is defined to be a binary operation on the set \mathbb{N} of natural numbers, the operation that maps two natural numbers j and k to the natural number that comes k steps after j in the order defined by the successor relation on \mathbb{N} , so analogously, a standard way of interpreting the phrase structure formula 'VP \rightarrow V NP' is as an operation on $(V_N \cup V_T)$ that maps any string 'X Sentence Y' to the string 'X NP VP Y' and thus defines one possible pair of adjacent lines in a derivation.
+A terminal string is defined as well formed iff there is a derivation for it in which every pair $\langle \varphi X \psi, \varphi Y \psi \rangle$ of adjacent lines (φ and ψ being strings over $(V_N \cup V_T)$) is licensed by a phrase structure operation saying 'X \rightarrow Y.'

-What McCawley suggests merely provides a different way of characterizing a set - a set of trees rather than strings.
-(McCawley pointed out that the algorithm for building parse trees from phrase structure derivations did not always lead to a unique result, unless certain rules about building derivations were carefully observed.)
-The set of trees defined by a collection of McCawley-Stanley productions is the set of all trees in which every local subtree exactly matches one of the mini-trees that make up the grammar.
+There are other interpretations of productions, as McCawley (1968) famously pointed out, but they are not quite as different as some have supposed.
+One reinterpretation, which McCawley attributed to Richard Stanley, essentially equates 'VP \rightarrow V NP' with the binary local tree that has root label VP and frontier 'V NP.'
+It is treated as a picture of a tiny tree with only one step between root and frontier.
+But this merely provides for a different way of characterizing a set.
+It is in fact a set of trees, not strings (McCawley pointed out that the algorithm for building parse trees from phrase structure derivations did not always lead to a unique result unless certain rules about building derivations were carefully observed).
+The set of trees defined is the set of all trees in which every local subtree exactly matches one of the (reinterpreted) productions.